projectmesa/mesa/mesa/examples/README.md

 # Mesa core examples
-This folder contains a collection of example models built using Mesa.
-These core models are maintained by the Mesa team and are intended to demonstrate the capabilities of Mesa.
+These examples are a collection of classic agent based models built using Mesa.
+These core examples are maintained by the Mesa team and are intended to demonstrate the capabilities of Mesa.

 More user examples and showcases can be found in the [mesa-examples](https://github.com/projectmesa/mesa-examples) repository.